-Leipzigers are unfortunately still uncertain about Johann Sebastian Bach's creative output.
-Yet there's no better place for going about improving the gaps in people's knowledge about the former choirmaster at St Thomas' than in the city where he worked for 27 years.
-There are exhibitions of parts of manuscripts and first editions here and of course you can also hear Bach's greatest works.
-You won't regret taking a look around this museum during your visit to Leipzig by any means.
+The people of Leipzig are still in awe about Johann Sebastian Bach's creative output.
+Yet there's no better place for going about improving the gaps in one's knowledge about the former choirmaster and musical genius than in the city where he worked for 27 years.
+There are exhibitions of parts of manuscripts and first editions here and of course, you can also hear Bach's greatest works.
+There is also ongoing, extensive research on his works conducted by the Bach-Archiv Leipzig, further cementing the musician's genius.
+Overall, you should definitely take a look at this museum during your visit to Leipzig.

 The history of the Thomaskirche is filled with famous names.
 Martin Luther preached here in the 16th century, J.S.
-Bach was once choir master here and the world famous Thomanerchor choir can still be heard here every week.
+Bach was once choirmaster here and the world-famous Thomanerchor choir can still be heard here every week.
 Architecturally speaking, the church is distinguished by an unusually steep roof and displays a mixture of Roman, Gothic and more modern styles.
-The church has been so wonderfully restored that you would never guess its age, over 700 years old!
+The church has been so wonderfully restored that one can never guess its age, standing strong for over 700 years now!

-A must for any visitor to Leipzig, Auerbach's Keller is famous for having inspired parts of Goethe's epic play, Faust.
-This place still places great emphasis on tradition, meaning that the food is typical, hearty Saxon fare with a focus on local specialties like Leipziger Lerche and Allerlei.
+Regarded as Leipzig's second-oldest restaurant, Auerbach's Keller is a must for any visitor touring the city.
+This place also made a mark in culture through Goethe's epic play Faust.
+Renowned for focusing on tradition, the menu here consists of hearty Saxon fare with an emphasis on local specialties like Leipziger Lerche and Allerlei.
 There is also a fine selection of local wines, but as usual, quality has its price.
-Auerbach's Keller also puts on a special programme for groups.
+Apart from the aforementioned features, Auerbach's Keller also frequently organizes special programs for groups.

-The Stadtgeschichtliches Museum (Museum of Local History) is the best place to learn about Leipzig's past and present.
+The Stadtgeschichtliches Museum Leipzig is the best place to learn about Leipzig's past and present.
 The museum brings the history of the city to life in a series of fascinating exhibitions dealing with topics like the Reformation, music in the 19th century and ceramics between the 12th-18th centuries.
 The historic Altes Rathaus makes the perfect venue for such an exhibition.

-With over 150 years of existence the Museum der bildenden Künste is one of the well known ones in the city.
+With over 150 years of existence, the Museum der bildenden Künste is one of the well known Museum in the city.
 The museum has around 3,500 paintings and 1000 sculptures on display.
-Apart from this there are over 60,000 graphical works which are shown here.
-The museum presents artworks from the middle age especially late middle age to the modern times.
-Those who find art most pleasing to their senses will definitely be enchanted with the exhibits found at this museum.
+Apart from this, there are over 60,000 graphical works which are displayed here in the museum.
+The museum presents artworks from the middle age especially late middle age to modern times.
+For the art lovers, this museum is very pleasing and will definitely leave them enchanted with the exhibits.

-Many cities in East Germany still suffer because of the boring architecture from the former GDR.
-However Neue Gewandhaus is a gorgeous concert hall that is a lovely architectural landmark as well as provides amazing concerts.
+the Gewandhaus is truly a gorgeous concert hall that is a lovely architectural landmark and provides amazing entertainment in the form of concerts.
 First built in 1781, it was later rebuilt in 1981.
 Make sure you allow time on your tour of the city to see it lit up at night.
-The real highlight is the music emanating from inside.
+The real highlight is the music emanating from inside, for the acoustics are truly top-notch.
 Kurt Masur used to be synonymous with the building.
-Its hall has an impressive organ and is well worth a visit.
+Its halls also house an impressive organ and are well worth a visit.

-The prices may be slightly steep, but Leipzig Zoo certainly has plenty to offer.
-Located on a 54-acre (22 hectares) site, the zoo offers the regular animal attractions as well as a few highlights, which include a great aquarium and a fun-filled monkey house.
+Leipzig Zoo certainly has plenty to offer to its visitors.
+Located on a 54-acre (22 hectares) site, the zoo offers the regular animal attractions as well as a few highlights, which include a great aquarium, a tropical hall complete with artificial rivers called Gondwanaland, and a fun-filled monkey house.
 And with over 100 years experience (it was founded in 1878), the zoo knows a thing or two about entertainment.
 Special services such as animal sponsorship and children's birthday parties can also be organized here.